If you're running a business, it's important to make sure that your email is protected. One way to do this is to set up DMARC for your domain.

 DMARC uses three checks to authenticate emails: SPF, DKIM, and DMARC.
 If a message fails any of these checks, it will fail DMARC authentication.
 Make sure that your messages are passing all three checks.

-Check out your DMARC reports
+Check out your Google DMARC reports

 DMARC reports can be helpful when troubleshooting issues.
 These reports show you how many messages are passing or failing DMARC authentication.
 They can also help you identify any potential issues with your email security.